Christianity Clarifications (just looking at the facts)

 - having the birth take place in Bethlehem (not mentioned in the other gospels) in the line of David fulfills old

-testament prophecy (this is important because people in that time believed that Joseph was the father of Jesus; the
+testament prophecy (this is important because people in that time believed that Joseph was the father of Jesus; "the

-trinity thing is introduced much later)
+trinity" is introduced 300 years later)

 |80 to 90